bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 also provide Signed JWK Sets, using one of a few approaches.

 Current discovery mechanisms typically present the issuer's JWK set as a value or link embedded in the metadata object.
-One could define parallel fields to reference a provider's current Signed JWK Set:
+One could define parallel fields in a metadata object to reference a provider's current Signed JWK Set:

 ~~~ json
 {